madsbolaris/copilot-studio-agent-instances/scripts/README.md

-# Kairo Setup Scripts
+# Setup Scripts

+> [!WARNING]
+> It is now recommended to use the [Microsoft Agent 365 DevTools CLI](https://github.com/microsoft/Agent365-DevTools) instead of the scripts in this repo to create blueprints, agent IDs, and agent users.

-This directory contains scripts to help you set up Agent Blueprint, Agent Identities, and Agent Users for the Kairo platform.
+This directory contains scripts to help you set up Agent Blueprint, Agent Identities, and Agent Users.

 ## Creating the Agent Blueprint